Mequon, Wisconsin: Thiensville

 Joachim Heinrich Thien moved to the area in 1842 from Oldenburg, Prussia, and helped design a plan for the settlement that would become Thiensville.
 A year later he employed a group of Native American laborers to construct a dam and a canal.
 He then built a sawmill and a store.
 Thien hosted the first town meeting for the Town of Mequon in 1846, and in 1857 he established the volunteer fire department and served as its first captain.

 Thien was a freethinker, as were many of the early German settlers.
 The influence of the freethinker societies kept formal churches out of the village until 1919, when St. Cecilia Catholic Church was built.

 Thiensville grew in part because of its location on the Chicago, Milwaukee & St. Paul Railway, which was constructed in the early 1870s.
 In the late 19th and early 20th centuries, Thiensville was one of the most concentrated communities in the Town of Mequon.
 While most of Mequon was quite rural, Theinsville functioned as a downtown area with stores, mills, and professional services.
-The village of Theinsville incorporated in 1910.
+The village of Thiensville incorporated in 1910.

 In 1945, eighty German prisoners of war from Camp Fredonia in Little Kohler, Wisconsin were contracted to work at the Herbert A. Nieman Canning Company in the village to make up for the loss of labor due to local men fighting in World War II.
 German prisoners from Camp Rockfield in Rockfield, Wisconsin, (located in present-day Germantown) also worked at the Fromm Bros., Nieman & Co.
 Fox Ranch in northern Mequon.

 In the 20th century, Mequon and the village of Thiensville developed a close relationship, with a shared school district, chamber of commerce, and library.